Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • 80% of total core costs

-Payable credits are where TTR becomes particularly attractive.
-If your company makes a loss, you can surrender this loss for a cash payment from HMRC.
-Companies can surrender part or all of the loss.
+Payable credits are where TTR becomes particularly attractive; if your company makes a loss, you can surrender all or part of the loss for a cash payment from HMRC.
+The rates for surrendering losses depend on the date of expenditure and whether the production is touring are:

 Before 1 April 2025